{{ summaryTitle }}

 Transformation Core:

-Letter tracing worksheet transformation rules
+Letter tracing worksheet transformation rules.

 Stage Rule Output affected

 Letter parsing Accepts A to Z letters, ranges such as A-F, shortcuts such as A-Z, alphabet, all, full, vowels, and consonants.
 Duplicate letters are removed.
-Selected letters, warning box, summary counts.
+Selected letters, warning box, and summary counts.

 Letter order Uses source order, alphabetical order, seeded shuffle, or vowels-first order before the sheet limit is applied.
 Row sequence on Student Sheet and Letter Ledger.

 Case expansion Paired mode displays A a; uppercase and lowercase modes display one form; separate rows create one uppercase row and one lowercase row per selected letter.
-Worksheet row count, trace text, formation cues.
+Worksheet row count, trace text, and formation cues.

 Practice slots Trace then copy, Two trace rows then copy, Model then two copy rows, and Find-letter strip plus tracing decide which rows contain model text, starter dots, or blank writing space.
 Printable handwriting rows and row labels such as Trace 1, Model, and Write 2.